lammps/lammps/doc/src/Howto_library.rst

 driven through a :doc:`Python interface <Python_head>`.

-All of these methodologies use a C-style interface to LAMMPS that is provided in the files src/library.cpp and src/library.h.
+All of these methodologies use a C-style interface to LAMMPS that is provided in the files ``src/library.cpp`` and ``src/library.h``.
 The functions therein have a C-style argument list, but contain C++ code you could write yourself in a C++ application that was invoking LAMMPS directly.
 The C++ code in the functions illustrates how to invoke internal LAMMPS operations.
-Note that LAMMPS classes are defined within a LAMMPS namespace (LAMMPS_NS) if you use them from another C++ application.
+Note that LAMMPS classes are defined within a LAMMPS namespace (``LAMMPS_NS``), thus if you use them from another C++ application, you have to prefix the class names with ``LAMMPS_NS::`` or add the statement ``using LAMMPS_NS;`` to the source files where you use those classes.

-The examples/COUPLE and python/examples directories have example C++ and C and Python codes which show how a driver code can link to LAMMPS as a library, run LAMMPS on a subset of processors, grab data from LAMMPS, change it, and put it back into LAMMPS.
+The ``examples/COUPLE`` and ``python/examples`` directories have example C++, C, Fortran, and Python codes which show how a driver code can link to LAMMPS as a library, run LAMMPS on a subset of processors, grab data from LAMMPS, change it, and put it back into LAMMPS.

 Thread-safety
 -------------

-LAMMPS has not initially been conceived as a thread-safe program, but over the years changes have been applied to replace operations that collide with creating multiple LAMMPS instances from multiple-threads of the same process with thread-safe alternatives.
+LAMMPS has initially not been conceived as a thread-safe program, but over the years changes have been applied to replace operations that collide with creating multiple LAMMPS instances from multiple-threads of the same process with thread-safe alternatives.
 This primarily applies to the core LAMMPS code and less so on add-on packages, especially when those packages require additional code in the *lib* folder, interface LAMMPS to Fortran libraries, or the code uses static variables (like the USER-COLVARS package.

 Another major issue to deal with is to correctly handle MPI.
-Creating a LAMMPS instance requires passing an MPI communicator, or it assumes the MPI_COMM_WORLD communicator, which spans all MPI processor ranks.
+Creating a LAMMPS instance requires passing an MPI communicator, or it assumes the ``MPI_COMM_WORLD`` communicator, which spans all MPI processor ranks.
-When creating multiple LAMMPS object instances from different threads, this communicator has to be different for each thread or else collisions can happen, or it has to be guaranteed, that only one thread at a time is active.
+When creating multiple LAMMPS object instances from different threads, this communicator has to be different for each thread or else collisions can happen.   or it has to be guaranteed, that only one thread at a time is active.
 MPI communicators, however, are not a problem, if LAMMPS is compiled with the MPI STUBS library, which implies that there is no MPI communication and only 1 MPI rank.